AMDmi3/AMDmi3.core/content/posts/adding-an-option-to-doxygen/index.en.md

 All I have to do now is to copy a definition of any boolean option and change it for my needs.

-Finally I've build a fresh Doxygen (`cmake . && make` which produces `bin/doxygen`) and tested it with my new option.
+Finally I've build a fresh Doxygen (`cmake . && cmake --build .` which produces `bin/doxygen`) and tested it with my new option.
 As expected, the obfuscation was disabled:

 ```html
 <a href="mailto:amdmi3@amdmi3.ru">amdmi3@amdmi3.ru</a>